SnehaHerle/instagramclone/README.md

 You should have Node.js and Git installed on your PC.
 You should also own a GitHub account.

 # Setup And Deployment
-1. To Get Started, Fork this repository to your GitHub account:
+1. To Get Started, Fork this repository to your GitHub account.
 1. Clone the forked repo from your account using:
    `git clone https://github.com/<your-username>/instagramclone.git`
 1. Open terminal and execute in the main directory of the project to start the Node server at port 5000: